 Easier Condominium Sales

-For those who are putting their condos on the market for sale, this new FHA loan program is worthwhile to investigate to see if the condominium building or complex qualifies.
-If the condo is in a facility that qualifies, this new FHA financing option will potentially attract more buyers
+For those who are putting their condos on the market for sale, this FHA loan program is worthwhile to investigate to see if the condominium building or complex qualifies.
+If the condo is in a facility that qualifies, this FHA financing option will potentially attract more buyers

 Need a Mortgage?